grafana/k6-docs/src/data/markdown/translated-guides/en/01 Getting started/02 Installation.md

 Download a prebuilt binary from our [Releases page](https://github.com/k6io/k6/releases), and place it in your `PATH` to run `k6` from any location.

+## Using k6 extensions

+If you use one or more [k6 extensions](/extensions), you need a k6 binary built with your desired extension/s.
+Head over to the [bundle builder page](/extensions/bundle-builder/) to get started.